EdVieira/GoDot-Study/Basic3D3/README.md

-## Jogo de pular entre plataformas rampa e empurrar uma bola no gol.
+## Jogo de pular entre plataformas com a rampa e empurrar a bola no gol.